History of artificial intelligence: Computer science

-The first modern computers were the massive code breaking machines of the Second World War (such as Z3, ENIAC and Colossus).
-The latter two of these machines were based on the theoretical foundation laid by Alan Turing and developed by John von Neumann.
+The first modern computers were the massive machines of the Second World War (such as Konrad Zuse's Z3, Tommy Flowers' Heath Robinson and Colossus, Atanasoff and Berry's ABC, and ENIAC at the University of Pennsylvania).
+ENIAC was based on the theoretical foundation laid by Alan Turing and developed by John von Neumann, and proved to be the most influential.